twissell-/anipy/README.md

 ### Resources

 Resources are one of the most important parts of the library.
-The are in charge of go an get the data from the Anilist API.
-Each domain class have a resource, you can compare it to *Data Access Objects*.
+They are in charge of go an get the data from the Anilist API.
+Each domain class have a resource, you can compare them to *Data Access Objects*.
+All resouces are **Singletons**.

 In order to keep things simple you can access the resource from class it serves